 - check possible health risks: Which masks are safe?
 Which are the best (stability, durability, …)?

-Early results from phase 1 (in situ characterisation):
+Early results from phase 1 (in situ characterisation) — February 2021:

-The first results indicate that the fibres in the Avrox mask do indeed contain a biocide coating with silver as an active ingredient, as indicated by the manufacturer.
+- The first results indicate that the fibres of the Avrox masks do indeed contain a silver ion biocide as an active component, as stated by the manufacturer.
+We also found silver nanoparticles.

 If it turns out that the wearer of the mask may be exposed to nanoparticles, further investigation will be required to assess whether this poses any risk to the wearer’s health.
 A product is not necessarily harmful because it contains certain substances.
 Everything depends on the actual exposure and the effects of those substances.
 This is another area where more study is needed.

-Conclusion: at the moment we only have some early results from the first phase of the study.
-There are still many unknown elements and it is therefore not at all certain whether there are any possible risks and how big they are.
+Conclusion: at the moment we have early results from the first phase of the study.
+There are many unknown elements and it is therefore not certain whether there are any possible risks and how big they are.

 In accordance with our duty to identify possible health risks, Sciensano has transferred these initial results to the competent authorities.